IMIO/imio.dashboard/README.rst

 - displaying the collectionwidget in a portlet;
 - defining an adapter to easily extend the plone.app.collection customViewFields to add our own columns;
+- adding a DashboardCollection based on plone.app.collection Collection;
 - styling of displayed dashboard.

 Distant faceted config :